Ruvindu Gunasekera

-Ruvindu Gunasekera (born 20 July 1991) is a Sri Lankan-born cricketer who played One Day International cricket for Canada.
+Ruvindu Gunasekera (born 20 July 1991) is a Sri Lankan-born cricketer who played One Day International cricket for Canada and under-19 cricket for Sri Lanka.

 Early life

 Gunasekara was born in Colombo, Sri Lanka, where he began playing cricket at an early age, under the influence of his father, who was a player on the Sri Lanka A cricket team.
 Gunasekara immigrated to Toronto, Canada in 2006.
 He enrolled at the University of Toronto Scarborough in 2010, pursuing a degree in management.

 Career

 Sri Lanka

-Gunasekera was a member of the team for ICC Under 19 World Cup in New Zealand.
+Gunasekera was a member of the Sri Lanka team for the ICC Under 19 World Cup in New Zealand.

 In March 2018, he was the leading run-scorer in the 2017–18 SLC Twenty20 Tournament in Sri Lanka, with 272 runs in five matches, batting for Saracens Sports Club.
 The following month, he was also named in Dambulla's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, he was named in Dambulla's squad the 2018 SLC T20 League.
 In February 2019, Sri Lanka Cricket named him as the Best Batsman in the 2017–18 SLC Twenty20 Tournament.